Immanuel Lutheran Church

 The congregation was re-named “Immanuel Lutheran Church Gawler”.
 Membership reached 400 in 1992.
 After the Immanuel and Zion Lutheran congregations amalgamated in 2016, to form the Gawler Lutheran Church, both worship centres continued to be used.

-Further photos of this Church can be seen in our article "Churches in Gawler and South Australia" and go to "Churches - Sth Aust- Ga"
+Further photos of this church can be seen in the Flickr portfolio of photographer ‘aqilareen’ (album "Churches - Sth Aust- Ga").

 References